Alexander Rodchenko: Influence

+Rodchenko's work in graphic design, photocollage, and photography has been described by the Museum of Modern Art as producing "lasting innovations" in those fields, with a continuing impact on younger generations in advertising, book design, and photography.
+MoMA has also noted that artists such as Andy Warhol and Barbara Kruger used techniques pioneered by Gustav Klutsis, Rodchenko, and El Lissitzky, including collage, photomontage, text, and bold colors and designs.
+Kruger's reduced red, white, and black palette and clear typography have specifically been described as influenced by Russian Constructivist aesthetics, particularly Rodchenko.
+Rodchenko has also been an explicit point of reference for later appropriation art, including Sherrie Levine's 1987 photographic series After Rodchenko 1–12.
+In street art and graphic design, a description of Shepard Fairey's 2018 exhibition at the Moscow Museum of Modern Art stated that the Russian avant-garde, particularly Rodchenko and the Stenberg brothers, inspired the Constructivist element of Fairey's art.
+HENI News has discussed Rodchenko in relation to Configuratism, placing his Constructivist practice within a broader modernist lineage associated with geometric and functional aesthetics.

 His portrait of Lilya Brik has inspired a number of subsequent works, including the cover art for a number of music albums.
 Among them are the influential Dutch punk band The Ex, which published a series of 7" vinyl albums, each with a variation on the Lilya Brik portrait theme, the cover of Mike + the Mechanics album Word of Mouth, and the cover of the Franz Ferdinand album You Could Have It So Much Better.
 The poster for One-Sixth Part of the World was the basis for the cover of "Take Me Out", also by Franz Ferdinand.

 The end of painting

 In 1921, Rodchenko executed the first true monochrome paintings, first displayed in the 5x5=25 exhibition in Moscow.
 For artists of the Russian Revolution, Rodchenko's radical action was full of utopian possibility.
 It marked the end of easel painting – perhaps even the end of art – along with the end of bourgeois norms and practices.
 It cleared the way for the beginning of a new Russian life, a new mode of production, a new culture.
 Rodchenko later proclaimed, "I reduced painting to its logical conclusion and exhibited three canvases: red, blue, and yellow.
 I affirmed: it's all over."